j-l-m/ec_curve/README.md

 # ec_curve
-A "toy" example of an calculating private and plublic keys for EC crptyography.
+A "toy" example of an calculating private and plublic keys for Elliptic curve crptyography (ECC).
 Part of a network security class.

-A very simple example to show some concepts of EC cryptography.
+A very simple example to show some concepts of elliptic cryptography.
 It demonstrates:
-* Calculating private and public keys using an EC curve
+* Calculating private and public keys using an elliptic curve
 * A simple example of point doubling
 * How to find multiplicative inverses
 * Plotting a curve